US$ 9,500 Sharing

 - private use of 7 seater air-conditioned 4x4 Land cruiser with qualified expert local guide

 - INTERNATIONAL FLIGHTS to Windhoek in Namibia where the tour will start

 - Laundry services are available - but at your own cost

 - visa fees (if applicable) it is best to check the latest and most up to date information with the Namibian consulate closest to you

 - Any extra nights of accommodation before or after the safari - we can arrange these for you and add it to your statement

-- Tips / Gratuities for your safari guide and hotel / lodge / camp staff
+- Tips / Gratuities for your local safari driver / guide and hotel / lodge / camp staff

 Accommodation on the trip will be in a mix of Hotels, Lodges and Safari Camps.